It’s to Die For: Caring for the Poor in an Age of Consumerism

 The following list of the pile-on of disasters comes from the CDP Website: https://disasterphilanthropy.org/disaster/2021-winter-storms/.

 • COVID destroys lives: Feb.
 11, 2021: The U.S. case total is 28,542,904 with 505,795 deaths and 18,707,002 recoveries.
-The U.S. has 4% of the world’s population but more than 25% of its COVID-19 cases with minorities suffering the most.
+The U.S. has 4% of the world’s population but more than 25% of its COVID-19 cases.

 • Racial injustice: Being killed by police is the leading cause of death in the U.S. for Black men and boys.
-Other people of color, including Latino men and boys, Black women and girls, and Native American men, women and children, also experience higher rates of death due to police violence than their white counterparts.
+Other people of color, including Latino men and boys, Black women and girls, and Native American men, women, and children, also experience higher rates of death due to police violence than their white counterparts.

 • Devastating wildfires: The 2020 season was a record-setting one for the state of California and the United States as a whole.